karpetrosyan/hishel/docs/index.md

 ### GraphQL and Body-Sensitive Caching

-Cache GraphQL queries and other POST requests by including the request body in the cache key:
+Cache GraphQL queries and other POST requests by including the request body in the cache key.

+**Using per-request header:**

 ```python
 from hishel.httpx import SyncCacheClient